 The Department of Arts and Media

-Study for a degree or a concentration in the arts develops and deepens your understanding of your particular artistic interest and enhances your ability to express your own concepts and ideas.
-You can focus on fine or graphic arts, performing arts, creative writing, digital and media arts, art history or arts management while you explore historical and cultural context, theoretical and philosophical issues and current developments and perspectives related to art.
+A degree or a concentration in the arts develops and deepens your artistic interest and your ability to express your concepts and ideas.
+You can focus on fine or graphic arts, performing arts, creative writing, digital and media arts, art history, or arts management while you explore historical and cultural context, theoretical and philosophical issues, and current perspectives related to art.

 Students who study the arts can:

-Your studies will help refine your research skills, your artistic technique and your ability to form and communicate ideas, images and critical judgments.
-Together with a faculty mentor, you create a program to meet your specific needs and goals.
+Your studies will refine your research skills, artistic technique, and ability to form and communicate ideas, images, and critical judgments.
+Together with your faculty mentor, you'll create a degree program that meets your specific interests and goals.

-As a regionally accredited college of the State University of New York, Empire State College offers the following degrees:
+As a regionally accredited college of the State University of New York, SUNY Empire offers the following degrees:

 Taking individual courses as a nondegree student is also possible and will offer you the same range and depth of courses and rigorous standards as matriculated undergraduate students.
 Even if you’re not pursuing a degree, you can take courses to prepare for college-level study, stay current in your field or improve your job skills.